 I get the impression that there was no testing on the new server to review these websites before the move was complete.

 Several of these websites were quite old.
 Website code needs to be maintained regularly, like your PC, car or house.
 If you let things go, eventually, they will come back and bite you.

 If your website was recently moved to a new server and are now having problems, contact me to fix the issues quickly to get your website back online and functional.

 - NEVER depend on your web host to have a good and recent backup of your website code.
 If you do not have a copy of your website on your local PC or storage device, do this now.

 - Review your website code.
-If you are running open source or commercial software, check what version you are running.
-Also check what kind of updates and security vulnerability patches have been released.
+If you are running open-source or commercial software, check what version you are running.
+Also, check what updates and security vulnerability patches have been released.
 Website code, like a program on your computer does need to be updated and maintained.

-- Actually read emails that come from your host.
-I know, some of them are “the king of marketing” and you probably get too much email from them.
-(Take a moment and unsubscribe from that all of that junk marketing.)
+- Read emails that come from your host.
+I know that some hosts are relentless with marketing services, and you probably get way too much email from them.
+(Take a moment and click the unsubscribe link at the bottom of those emails to stop receiving that junk marketing.)

 - Consider your web hosting services.
 Does the speed and quality of the customer service match your current needs?
-If you have a business website that has been online for a while maybe you are outgrowing low budget shared hosting and need to consider a higher quality business level web hosting service.
+If you have a business website that has been online for a while you may be outgrowing low budget shared hosting and need to consider a higher quality business-level web hosting service.

 In conclusion, website migration to new servers can cause unforeseen issues that may disrupt website functionality.
 It is important for website owners to take proactive steps such as monitoring communication from your host, maintaining website code, and keeping local backups to minimize the impact of any potential issues.
 Additionally, selecting quality web hosting services that match your business needs can help ensure a smooth transition.